 - Experience: "Seen hundreds of movies at film festivals"

 - Be true, helpful, and describe a personal connection to at least one topic area which a person could write about

 - Can be a general description of your expertise, experience, or interests

 - "Artist and novelist from the Pacific Northwest"

 - "Theoretical physicist, American expat in Germany"

 - Personal descriptions, statements of values, and/or personal philosophies are acceptable only if they relate to a specific topic area

-Credentials that don't meet the above criteria will be hidden.
-If you think your credential adheres to the above policy and has been wrongly hidden, please use our contact form and select the "I want to appeal a moderation decision" option.
+Credentials that don't meet the above criteria will be flagged by Quora Moderation and hidden until the user edits and improves them.
+If you think your credential adheres to the above policy and has been wrongly hidden, please use this contact form to submit your appeal.